Berlin unter Bomben

 [Cpl Jimmy Mandale (middle) of 44 Sqn poses with two RAF comrades.
 He was the air gunner on the Hampden P2123 on the night of 31 August over Berlin.
 Mandale’s logbook, preserved by his grandson Mark, shows that night they had been 9 hours and a half on the air for the Berlin operation and ditched due to petrol shortage on the return leg to Waddington.
 They made it to shore unhurt in a dinghy only to discover they were on a minefield!
 Info thanks to Geoffrey and Mark Mandale.]

-[Here we see the destruction caused by the attack inside a Berlin house, with furniture and windows destroyed after the near impact of a bomb on the attack suffered by the German capital on the previous night, 31 August/1 September.]
+[Here we see the destruction caused by the attack inside a Berlin apartment, with furniture and windows destroyed after the nearly miss of a bomb on the air raid suffered by the German capital on the previous night, 31 August/1 September.]

 Sources and Bibliography: